 Joseph Diaz Associate Professor of Medicine.
 Specializations: Dominican Republic exchange program for medical students.

-David Egilman Clinical Associate Professor of Family Medicine.
+David Egilman Clinical Professor of Family Medicine.
 Specializations: Occupational medicine; Health & safety in workplace; Health issues in Latin America, esp.
 Nicaragua and Cuba.

 Timothy Empkie Clinical Associate Professor of Family Medicine.
 Specializations: Healthcare in Haiti and the Dominican Republic.

 Mark Fagan Professor of Medicine.
 Specializations: Co-Director of the Department of Medicine Dominican Republic Exchange Program.

 Timothy Flanigan Professor of Medicine, Professor of Health Services, Policy and Practice.
 Specializations: HIV & Hepatitis infections in underserved communities.